zorowangtt/phdthesis/source/13_chapter_4.md

 transfer pathway characterized in the active form of *Bj*FixLH protein, could be a possible signaling pathway.
-Upon imidazole bound with heme, the allosteric effect induced from heme core is propagated starting from the FG loop, through G/H/I $\beta$ strands bridge and coiled-coil linker region, to the kinase domain.
+Upon imidazole bound with heme, the allosteric effect induced from heme core is propagated starting from the FG loop, through G/H/I α strands bridge and coiled-coil linker region, to the kinase domain.
 The salt bridge, constructed by four charged residues (ASP154 and ARG254) and the DxT motif, might be as a gate controlling the signaling from PAS-B domain to a residue cluster of